Date: Thursday, May 31st, (rain date- Thursday, June 7)

 #GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
 Celebrated on the Tuesday following Thanksgiving (in the U.S.) and the widely recognized shopping events Black Friday and Cyber Monday, #GivingTuesday kicks off the charitable season, when many focus on their holiday and end-of-year giving.

 One of the best ways to get involved is in your own community.
 Today, consider making a gift to Wildwood PGO.
 Your generosity will help support equity and enrichment at Wildwood.
 The funds we raise provide curriculum-enhancing opportunities for our children, and support dedicated staff.

 Last year, the PGO ensured every child went on every field trip.
-We funded the Library, Art, clubs, the Multicultural Fair, Family Movie Night and much, much more!
+We funded the Library, Art, visiting artist, the Multicultural Fair, Family Movie Night and much, much more!

 - Know a special teacher?
-Make a donation in his/her/them/they’s name.
+Make a donation in their name.